When Does New Testament Start

 The Literary and Theological Coherence of the New Testament: A Unified Narrative

 While the New Testament consists of diverse literary genres—Gospels, epistles, apocalyptic literature—there is a remarkable theological coherence.
-The central themes of God’s love, Jesus’s sacrifice, the work of the Holy Spirit, and the hope of salvation weave throughout the various books.
+Even so, the central themes of God’s love, Jesus’s sacrifice, the work of the Holy Spirit, and the hope of salvation weave throughout the various books.
 The differences in perspective and emphasis among the authors reflect the richness and complexity of the faith, but they do not negate the underlying unity of the message.
 The New Testament is, therefore, not a random collection of writings but a coherent and interconnected narrative that tells the story of God’s redemptive plan in history.

 Frequently Asked Questions (FAQ)